bnowakow/dockerflix/README.md

 Dockerflix
 ========

-Want to watch U.S. Netflix, Hulu, MTV, Vevo, Crackle, ABC, NBC, PBS...?
+Want to watch U.S. Netflix, Hulu, MTV, Vevo, Crackle, ABC, NBC, PBS, HBO...?
 Got a Dnsmasq capable router at home, a Raspberry Pi or similar Linux computer?
 Got a virtual private server with a U.S. IP address?
 **Then you've come to the right place!**